drgullin/icheck/README.md

 How it works
 ------------

-iCheck works with checkboxes and radio buttons like a constructor. **It wraps each input with a div**, which you may customize yourself or by using one of the [available skins](http://damirfoy.com/iCheck/).
+iCheck works with checkboxes and radio buttons like a constructor. **It wraps each input with a div**, which you may be customized by you or using one of the [available skins](http://damirfoy.com/iCheck/).
 You may also place inside that div some HTML code or text using `insert` option.

 For this HTML: